sfter/atomicals-js-save/README.md

     yarn run build
     ```

 2. Config `.env` file with your mint info.
-Make sure you fill all params under `required`
+Try you best to fill all params under `important`.

+   Based on the status of different parameter inputs, the expected completion time varies:
+    - If both time and nonce are filled in correctly: immediate (or pending reveal bitwork completion)
+    - If only time is filled in correctly: a few hours to several days
+    - If only nonce is filled in correctly: a few seconds to several minutes
+    - If neither time nor nonce is filled in: virtually impossible， find 'time' in your commit tx log or https://www.blockchain.com/explorer/

     ``` yaml
     #################
     # Recovery configs
     #################

-    # required
+    # important

     # refund=true: create a refund tx, recommend when item already minted out
     # refund=false: create a reveal tx, recommend when item not minted out